aarnphm/tinymorph/docs/content/SRS/SRS.md

 >
 > User have knowledge background about writing and language training via SAE

-Rational: Since tinymorph target engineers with writing demands as user, some steering and training require the user to have a expectation on the desired direction of training feature, with basic knowledge of steering the text-generating process.
+Rationale: Since tinymorph target engineers with writing demands as user, some steering and training require the user to have a expectation on the desired direction of training feature, with basic knowledge of steering the text-generating process.

+> [!IMPORTANT] RFA-A2
+>
+> Relative net-connection is provided for tinymorph running

+Rationale: Since the user need to run the model remotely, a stable network connection is needed for ragular performance.

 ## 6. The Scope of the Work